mpv-player/mpv/DOCS/man/input.rst

     versions, it returned the ``--display-fps`` option value.

 ``estimated-display-fps``
+    The actual rate at which display refreshes seem to occur, measured by system time.
 Only available if display-sync mode (as selected by ``--video-sync``) is active.
-Returns the actual rate at which display refreshes seem to occur, measured by system time.

 ``vsync-jitter``
     Estimated deviation factor of the vsync duration.